-Cash consists of cash on hand and bank deposits and cash denominated in foreign currencies, which is unrestricted as to withdrawal and use.
+Cash consists of cash on hand and bank deposits and cash denominated in foreign currencies, which is unrestricted as to withdraw and use.

-Restricted Cash
+Restricted cash

-Restricted cash relates to cash deposited into the escrow account from investors for the purpose of the subscription of convertible debts.
+Restricted cash represented a time deposit pledged for banking facilities or cash deposited into the escrow account from investors for the purpose of the subscription of convertible debts.